pmd/pmd/docs/pages/pmd/projectdocs/committers/merging_pull_requests.md

 ## Example 2: Merging PR #124 into a maintenance branch

-We ask, to create every pull request against master, to make it easier to contribute.
+We ask, to create every pull request against main, to make it easier to contribute.
 But if a pull request is intended to fix a bug in an older version of PMD, then we need to backport this pull request.

 ### Creating a maintenance branch